Calculate your Property’s RevPAR

 Why?

 Because the RevPAR figure is just one indicator of financial performance.
-It can’t tell you how much you spent on OTA and 3rd party commissions, or on your marketing and sales efforts versus how much money you brought in.
+It can’t tell you how much you spent on OTA and 3rd party commissions, or on your marketing and sales efforts versus how much money you brought in from other revenue sources.
 It won’t tell you what your biggest expenses are and how they eat into your profits.
 It doesn’t include any profit indicators so it isn’t useful as a barometer for overall financial success.

 3 ways to improve your property’s RevPAR